-With lockdown restrictions continuing and doors remaining closed on business across Europe, the vast majority of us have been forced to slow things down to some degree.
+With lockdown restrictions having impacted businesses across Europe, the vast majority of us have been forced to slow things down to some degree.
 However, many business leaders agree that these strange times have given us a unique opportunity to reassess our businesses, our finances and our lives.

-Transforming Lives with Financial Planning
+Fairstone NI: Transforming Lives with Financial Planning

 The synergy between the partners has developed a business of multiple sectoral experts, with services extending across all aspects of financial services.
 Whilst Fairstone houses specialists in retirement and estate planning; others offer knowledge in investment; mortgages, corporate companies, as well as medical professionals including consultants and dentists.
-Sean suggests that a common misconception of financial planning as a mere ‘product’ – an idea which doesn’t measure up with how it can ultimately transform lives for the good.
+Sean, Principal Director, suggests that a common misconception of financial planning as a mere ‘product’ – an idea which doesn’t measure up with how it can ultimately transform lives for the good.

 “Myself and the staff at Fairstone strongly believe in the value of personal development, and it is really the same when it comes to business – whether that development is through courses, qualifications or personal learning.
 That allows us to deliver a far better service to our clients, as well as reaching out and securing new clients”.

 “If a client has assets, we can certainly build an achievable financial plan.
 But the earlier you begin, the easier it will be by the time you arrive at retirement,” explains Peter.
 “A lot of people consider their retirement to be many years away.
 However, from my experience working with clients, that time tends to come around very quickly.
 The importance of financial planning is obvious when they have an opportunity to have a really enjoyable retirement.
 A retirement where they may choose to work because they want to, not because they have to.”

 Facilitating the Path to Financial Stability

 Reaching out to chartered professionals such as those at Fairstone can help you develop a trackable, actionable plan towards future financial stability.
 Working and regularly updating your financial planning can help you consider potential changes to your personal circumstances, as well as changes to your financial status, business model or your overall strategy.

 Sean Larkin suggests that much of financial planning involves persuading individuals to change their mindsets.
 “It’s part of our culture that we also like to build our wealth to pass onto the next generation.
 However, we do try to remind our clients that they have worked hard to earn that money, and that they should enjoy the money while they can.
 We advise you to lead the best life that you can lead.

 Peter jokes that Fairstone NI like to think of themselves as a ‘family company’ – and that’s not because they are related.
 “It’s because we can deal with the family as a whole.
 That includes the younger members of the family who may be wanting to get on the property ladder through mortgage, or maybe a bit of protection.
 That goes right through to our older clients in retirement who have accumulated their wealth and are looking for financial advice.
 In essence, we are a general practitioner of financial advice.”